egendata/docs/content/infrastructure/example-cv/_index.md

 - We choose to store the configurations in Github and use it for version control and then use `oc` to create or apply changes when needed

-- We separate environments into separate folders inside the [openshift folder](https://github.com/egendata/infrastructure/tree/master/openshift) (`ci, test, legacy-operator`)
+- We separate environments into separate folders inside the [openshift folder](https://github.com/egendata/infrastructure/tree/master/openshift) (`ci, test`)

   - `ci` is the environment that uses the latest Docker images (we set the tag `latest` for the Docker image inside the deployment configuration) and is being redeployed automatically through Travis CI when the following conditions are satisfied:
     - code is pushed/merged to the `master` branch
     - `semantic-release` determined that a new release should be created based on the commits since the last release (meaning `chore:` or `docs:` commits do not trigger releases)
   - `test` is the environment that uses semver tags for the Docker images in the deployment configurations and deployments are manual using a [deploy script](https://github.com/egendata/infrastructure/blob/master/openshift/README.md#releasing-a-new-tag-to-test)
-  - `legacy-operator` is an environment that runs an older version of the operator that is used by myskills project running in Openshift (the version pre dates the refactor of the protocol)

 - All OpenShift resources for a specific environment are grouped using `metadata.labels.app` for example setting `metadata.labels.app: CI` would make it look like this inside OpenShift:
   ![OpenShift overview](./openshift-overview.png)